wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-1.md

 **_NOTE: I won't be explaining much related to libGDX or box2d as they already have excellent documentation.
 I'm only guiding you through my own implementation of a game using these tools.
 If you don't understand why I'm using a particular class or what a physics body is I strongly suggest taking a look at libGDX's [wiki](https://github.com/libgdx/libgdx/wiki)&nbsp;before moving forward._**

 This tutorial guides you through the basics of how I implemented the game.
-The code from these posts is on [GitHub](https://github.com/wmora/cityescape).You are free to use it as you wish.
+The code from these posts is on [GitHub](https://github.com/wmora/martianrun).
+You are free to use it as you wish.

 Before we start writing any code, let's take a look at the game concept.

-## City Escape!
+## Martian Run!
 This is the silly story I came up with: You are an alien and giant insects are attacking your city!
 Your goal is to escape by running as much as you can while avoiding all insects.

 ## Game Controls